TheCheatsrichter/Gw2_Launchbuddy/README(FUTURE).md

 Custom launcher generator for the video game Guild Wars 2.
 TheCheatsrichter.
 All rights reserved.

+Credits:

+Project Management: TheCheatsrichter
+Programming: KairuByte, TheCheatsrichter
+Graphics: Arenanet, TheCheatsrichter

+Additonal Thanks to : WoodenPotatoes, Wonders Frostfire and all the guys on reddit who spent their time giving constructive feedback.

 How to use it:

 General usage: